Kia e-Niro review

 The Kia e-Niro offers fantastic value for money in comparison to other mid-size electric cars like the BMW i3, Hyundai Kona Electric and the Nissan Leaf.
 Standard equipment includes part-leather upholstery, adaptive cruise control, a reversing camera, Android Auto and Apple CarPlay connectivity and wireless phone charging, plus a host of active safety systems.
 Most rivals – including the barely cheaper Kona Electric – can’t match the Kia for standard kit.

 The e-Niro can also be considered as a very viable alternative to the most frugal conventionally powered family SUVs, such is the level of usability granted by its excellent range.

 If you're interested in buying a Kia, why not visit our sister site buyacar.co.uk for the latest deals...

 - 1Verdict - currently readingThe Kia e-Niro is the best do-it-all EV in its class, with practicality, performance and range all in its favour

-- 2Engines, performance and driveThe e-Niro is good to drive and surprisingly fast for a car of this type
+- 2Engines, performance and driveThe e-Niro is good to drive, striking a useful balance between range and performance

 - 3MPG, CO2 and Running CostsFew moving parts and an efficient electric powertrain make for very low running costs

-- 4Interior, design and technologyIt’s not exciting to look at but the e-Niro is well built, sensibly designed and gets good in-car tech
+- 4Interior, design and technologyIt’s not exciting to look at but the e-Niro is well built, sensibly designed and includes good on-board tech

 - 5Practicality, comfort and boot spaceUnlike some electric cars, the Kia e-Niro is more practical than its hybrid siblings thanks to clever packaging